virtuozzo/cloudscripting-docs/docs/creating-manifest/selecting-containers.md

 ]
 ```

-- specifying a target container as a parameter in the action object
+- specifying a target container as a parameter in the *actions* object

 Learn more on this parameter within the <a href="/creating-manifest/actions/#custom-actions" target="_blank"><em>Custom Actions</em></a> documentation page.